-There are many instances when you may want to request verification of the debt.
-Some may include:
+Some instances when you might want to request verification of a particular debt include:

 Unless your state law provides otherwise, the FDCPA only requires debt collectors, not original creditors, to verify debts in certain circumstances.
-This includes law firms that are routinely engaged in collecting debts.
-In other words, you only have the right to request verification of your debt from companies or law firms collecting the debt or which have purchased the debt from the original creditor.
+This requirement includes law firms that are routinely engaged in collecting debts.
+In other words, you have the right to request verification of your debt from companies or law firms collecting debts on behalf of creditors or for debts that have been purchased from original creditors.

 Once you request verification, assuming you did so within the verification period, the debt collector can take no action at all to collect until it provides you with verification of the debt.

-A collector may, but does not have to, send information you specifically request in your verification letter.
-You may have a particular reason why you want the debt validated.
-Perhaps you disagree with certain charges, or you don't remember incurring the debt, or you think the time period in which you are legally obligated to pay, has expired.
-In those cases, you may ask for specific information in your letter, and the collector may provide more responsive information than they would otherwise legally have to.
+A collector may, but doesn't have to, send the information you specifically request in your verification letter.
+If you have a particular reason why you want the debt validated—say you disagree with certain charges or you don't remember incurring the debt—you may ask for specific information in your letter, and the collector might provide this information.

-If you are out of the thirty day verification period, you can still send a request for verification, and often collectors will comply.
+If the 30-day verification period has passed, you can still send a request for verification, and collectors will sometimes comply.
 But they aren't obligated to do so, nor are they obligated to cease collection activities while sending you verification.